 Breast reshaping.
 After significant weight loss, breasts can look deflated and sag because they’ve lost volume.
 Cosmetic surgery can remedy these issues through various techniques: breast lift, fat transfer or breast implants, or some combination of the three.
 Breast reduction may also be the right solution to match breast size to a more athletic figure.

-Abdominoplasty.
-A tummy tuck procedure can not only restore contour to your midsection, it can provide a psychological boost.
+Also known as abdominoplasty, a tummy tuck procedure can not only restore contour to your midsection, it can provide a psychological boost.
 Some patients decide to have the procedure to spur them on towards their health and exercise goals, while others elect to have a tummy tuck to remove excess skin following weight loss.
 Either way, research has found that a tummy tuck not only assists patients along the path to their diet and exercise goals; it also helps with weight loss stabilization.

-Male breast reduction.
 Gynecomastia treatment is a straightforward procedure for reshaping a man’s chest and providing a firmer, more masculine appearance that can boost confidence as well as remove excess skin.
 For patients who are mostly concerned with excess fat on the chest, liposuction alone can often achieve the desired result.

-Fat transfer.
 After significant weight loss, certain parts of the body lose volume, particularly the buttocks.
 We can remedy that with a fat transfer procedure, using liposuction to take excess fat from the belly, thighs, or hips, and transferring it to the buttocks.
 (If the loss of volume is significant in comparison with available fat, implants are also an option.)
 Fat injections are not just for body contouring—they can also be used to effectively restore facial fat loss.

-Arm lift.
 Arm lift surgery is a good choice for removing excess skin post-weight loss or for patients who aren’t happy with the way their upper arms look and feel due to aging.

-Non-surgical enhancements.
 Losing a lot of weight changes the face and neck’s appearance and can make you look older than your years.
 Patients can restore youthful volume use one of the many dermal fillers such as Juvéderm and Juvéderm Voluma.
 Non-surgical treatments such as Thermage and Botox® also work well to tighten and smooth skin and remove wrinkles.
 In some cases, mid-face or lower facelifts are also great solutions.

 Looking for cosmetic surgery in the Seattle area?